 - Investment Amount: $1,000.00

-This deal paid monthly interest in 2022, and has made its first interest payment of 2023 in the amount of $10.
+This deal paid monthly interest in 2024 and the first half of 2025.
 It has not made any principal payments, so the full $1,000.00 of the investor’s principal remains outstanding.

 Percent believes that using IRR and XIRR provides the most accurate representation of returns for our investors.
 As part of our focus on standardizing private markets, we employ these calculations across our platform so that investors can compare their returns across investments.
 If you have any questions about the rate of return shown for your investments, we encourage you to contact our Investor Relations experts.